Robust Smoothing for Estimating Optical Phase Varying as a Continuous Resonant Process

 The estimation mean-square errors may be calculated, as described in Section \ref{sec:lyap_method} (i.e. $\Pi$), for the RTS smoother, and likewise for the robust smoother, as a function of the uncertain parameter $\delta$.
 The errors may similarly be computed (i.e. $\mathbf{\Pi_f}(1,1)$ in Section \ref{sec:lyap_method}) and plotted on the same graph for the forward Kalman filter alone and the forward robust filter alone, for comparison.
 Here, we use the nominal values of the parameters and choose different values for $\mu$.
 These values were used to generate plots of the errors versus $\delta$ to compare the performance of the robust smoother and the RTS smoother for the uncertain system.
 Figs. \ref{fig:sql_mu_50}, \ref{fig:sql_mu_70} and \ref{fig:sql_mu_80} show these plots for $\mu=0.5, 0.7$ and $0.8$, respectively.

 Clearly, the RTS smoother behaves better than the robust smoother when $\delta=0$, as expected.
 However, in the worst-case scenario, the performance of the robust smoother is superior to that of the RTS smoother for all levels of $\mu$.
 Also, the robust smoother behaves better than the robust filter alone.

-We also note that the improvement with the robust smoother over the optimal smoother is better with the resonant noise process considered here as compared to that with OU noise process considered in \cite{RPH2}.
+Moreover, the improvement with the robust smoother over the optimal smoother is better with the resonant noise process considered here as compared to that with OU noise process considered in \cite{RPH2}.
 For example, while the worst-case improvement for $80\%$ uncertainty in the OU noise case was $\sim0.06$ dB, that in this resonant noise case is $\sim1.5$ dB.